c4rt0/cryptoatmapi/README.md

 ## README

-* This is going to be a simple REST API which returns details of cryptocurrency atms located in ireland.
+* This is going to be a simple REST API which returns details of cryptocurrency atms located in Republic of Ireland.
     * county
     * town
     * nameOfStore